-If the couple is open to pre-marital planning.
-Texas law permits persons intending to marry to enter into a wide variety of property agreements that can convert into separate property what would otherwise be community property and therefore subject to the claims of certain creditors of both spouses, or subject to division by a divorce court, or partition by a probate court.
-A spouse's separate property is generally exempt from the creditors and claims of the other spouse.
-The ability to accomplish this result depends initially on satisfying the formality requirements specified in the Uniform Premarital Agreement Act.
+If the couple is open to joint premarital planning, Texas law permits persons intending to marry to enter into property agreements that can convert into separate property what would otherwise be community property and therefore subject to the claims of certain creditors of both spouses, or subject to division by a divorce court, or partition by a probate court.
+A spouse's separate property is generally exempt from the creditors and claims of the other spouse in the event of divorce or death.
+The ability to accomplish this result depends initially on satisfying the formality requirements specified in the Texas Uniform Premarital Agreement Act.